villarrealtovar/scala/akkademy/akka-streams/exercises/exercises/src/test/resources/README.md

-working-with-flows
+building-streams

-# Exercise 3 > Working with Flows
+# Exercise 4 > Building Streams

 In the course video recordings, the instructor uses a `man e` command in the sbt interactive session to display exercise instructions.